APSIS-ANALYSIS/PERIGEE/README.md

 # PERIGEE
 PERIGEE is a nonlinear dynamic finite element and isogeometric analysis code for multiphysics problems.
-The code has been under development since 2012 with the goal of providing a single C++ framework for parallel implementation of different physics problems using different element technologies.
+The code has been developed with the goal of providing a single C++ framework for parallel implementation of different physics problems using different element technologies.

 ## Table of Contents